 - Educating: Realizing the importance of not only educating ourselves, but also our patients and the communities in which they live.

-The Mission of the Wolfson DOCS supports the overarching Mission of UMMSM:
+The Mission of DOCS supports the overarching Mission of UMMSM:

 - To provide excellence in medical education.